arikaufman/McHack9-Conscious-Consumer-BackEnd/README.md

 # McHack9-Chrome-Extension
 Conscious Consumer is a Chrome Extension that suggests local and sustainable shopping alternatives to customers.
 Built during McHacks9!
 The front-end was built with React.js and Bootstrap.
 The back-end was built with Python, Flask and CockroachDB.

-This repo is our Chrome Extension's front-end, so be sure to checkout our [back-end](https://github.com/arikaufman/mchacks22backend) too!
+This repo is our Chrome Extension's back-end, so be sure to checkout our [front-end](https://github.com/diegodofe/McHack9-Chrome-Extension) too!

 ## Examples